Although we know cooked sprouts pose no health risk, we also know that no one wants their sprouts cooked before adding it to a salad or sandwich.

 Sprouted seeds such alfalfa, clover and broccoli have become increasingly popular over the last few years given their touted health benefits and tasty texture.

-Unfortunately the conditions under which sprouts are grown – a warm, moist environment – are also ideal for bacterial growth and attempts to eradicate contaminants with chlorine have been proven ineffective.
+Despite control methods, unfortunately, the conditions under which sprouts are grown – a warm, moist environment – are also ideal for bacterial growth.

 So how do you make sure your sprouts are safe?

 - Buy only refrigerated sprouts, avoid dark or slimy sprouts;

 - Refrigerate sprouts at home;

 - Consume sprouts before the use by date;